Separation of Powers: God in Politics

 From countries which have Sharia Law, to the way that Lutheran Christianity continues to inform Nordic values, is it ever entirely possible to separate religious belief from the business of politics?

 Modern secular governments often strive for a separation of religion and state, and yet the structure of society is often based on religious thinking.

 A panel of religious leaders and experts debate whether religious values of compassion, forgiveness and loving thy neighbour can inspire a more balanced political discourse, or if it has no place in politics.

-Speakers include Indarjit Singh, a prominent British-Asian active in Sikh and interfaith activities and a member of the House of Lords; and Sayed Razawi, a government advisor on religious affairs and director general of Scottish Ahlul Bayt Society, a faith-based organisation which supports the Scottish Shia Muslim community.
+Speakers include Indarjit Singh, a prominent British-Asian active in Sikh and interfaith activities and a member of the House of Lords; and Sayed Razawi, director general of Scottish Ahlul Bayt Society, a faith-based organisation which supports the Scottish Shia Muslim community.